 Item 8 of the interview checklist reads must emphasis be laid on descriptive than evaluative feedback and why?
 Most of the respondents agreed that in formative assessment emphasis should be placed on descriptive than evaluative feedback.
 Araba (not her real name) said "the manner in which feedback is communicated to students is essential, since the application of an evaluative statement, such as "you are right" which implies the existence of correct or incorrect criteria can defeat the purpose of the continuum...comments may be lacking in specificity, like saying "yes" students may not be expected to make progress if their teachers are providing them with evaluative or nonspecific feedback on the basis of looking at their work".
 However, the classroom situation observed on the above theme was not the ideal based on what most of the respondents said.
-This implies that when more specific comments are provided to the students, it should be be based on a clear description of what the underlying criteria are; for example, a student needs to know what "clarity" means in terms of their own work.
+This implies that when more specific comments are provided to the students, it should be based on a clear description of what the underlying criteria are; for example, a student needs to know what "clarity" means in terms of their own work.
 This shows that the effectiveness of feedback depends on the quality of the feedback rather than existence or absence.
 This includes the quality and saliency of the information gathered in the first place and the appropriateness and relevance of subsequent actions.
-To improve formative assessment, Black and William (2004) suggest classroom teachers should put more emphasis on descriptive than evaluative feedback.
-When feedback is given as rewards or grades, it increases ego rather than task involvement.
-Such feedback focuses students' attention on their 'ability' rather than on the importance of their effort, lowering the self-esteem of low achievers.

 Item 9 of the interview checklist reads is the use of Formative Assessment Classroom Techniques (FACTs) an integral part of teaching and learning in formative assessment and why?
 Most of respondents commented that the use of Formative Assessment Classroom Techniques (FACTs) is an integral part of teaching and learning in formative assessment.
 Three of the respondents however said although it is an ideal situation but at times they do not go strictly to it if one is to complete his or course outline within a semester.
 To them it is the final examination conducted by the University of Cape Coast (UCC) and passing of their students that will determine whether they had taught them well and not about going strictly to lay procedures in formative assessment.
 This was witnessed in the classroom observation on checklist item on Tutor used FA techniques during lesson.
 Most of the tutors observe were not seen using assessment techniques that will involve their students in teaching and learning process.
 With this there were having in mind that they will be delayed in completing their course outline given them when they tend to involve their students often in lesson delivery.
-Dixon and William (2003) for example indicates that incorporating formative assessment as an integral part of the teaching and learning process implies a more dynamic, interactive, dialogic and challenging role for teachers as they are charged with the responsibility of being responsive to students' needs, intervening where necessary during the learning process.
-This implies for teaching and learning to be worthwhile there is the need to incorporate Formative Assessment Classroom Techniques (FACTs) as an integral part in classroom activities.

 Item 10 of the interview checklist reads what is self-formative assessments and is it important at all?
 Most of the respondents said it is important as it assist students to become self-regulated in learning.
 One of the tutors said "self-assessment is concerned with learners valuing their own learning and achievements on the basis of evidence from themselves and from others and being encouraged to take responsibility...
 When they are involved in considering criteria which are meaningful to them".
 This means that it is the procedure by which students take responsibility over their own learning.
-Formative assessment that involves students in the assessment process will not only improve learning but can also assist students to become self-regulated learners (Black &William, 1998; Nicol & Macfarlane-Dick, 2006).
-Self-assessment is a complementary component of formative assessment (Black and William, 1998) and provides a fundamental link with learning (Boud, 1995; Crooks, 2001).